Azure/data-api-builder/docs/graphql.md

 ### Delete

 To delete a new element of the desired entity, the `delete<entity>` mutation is provided.
-The primary key of the element to be delete is the required parameter.
+The primary key of the element to be deleted is the required parameter.

 ```graphql
 delete<entity>(<pk_colum>:<pk_value>, [<pk_colum>:<pk_value> ... <pk_colum>:<pk_value>,])